la-ots/pelican/docs/components/page-actions-button.md

   excerpt: Page Actions allow users perform various actions.
   img: /img/illustrations/illus-button-page-actions.svg
 ---
+## Best Practices

+- Page Action Buttons allows the user to print, email, or share the page they are reading.
+- They can go before and after the main body content of the page.

 ## Usage

-- Allows the user to print, email, or share the page they are reading
-- Intended to go before and after the main body content of the page

-_**Note:** This can be extended as we get new use cases._

 {% include markup/button-page-actions.njk %}